 What level is the course and do I need any particular skills?

-Upper intermediate level - you should have studied Classical Greek for 4 years or have an equivalent knowledge of the language.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+This is a course for those who have already completed Classical Greek 3: Module 3, or who have equivalent experience.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in group discussions on readings.

 How will I be taught, and will there be any work outside the class?

 The course is based on a traditional teaching approach, yet it aims also at a high level of student interaction with some pair and group work.
 Please note that students are expected to participate in oral classroom activities and to do 2-3 hours of homework per week.

 Please be aware that the teacher will use Google Classroom, and you are expected to regularly check the course’s page to find additional notes, updates about the progress of the class, homework, self-assessment forms, etc.

 Are there any other costs?
 Is there anything I need to bring?

 Reading Greek by the Joint Association of Classical Teachers:

 Grammar and Exercises: ISBN 10: 0521698529, 13: 9780521698528 - CUP 2007.

 Text and Vocabulary: ISBN 10: 0521698510,13: 9780521698511 - CUP 2007.